Frequently Asked Questions

 If you feel that my working style and approach to editing is what you’re looking for but your novel doesn’t come under those areas, I am happy to chat to you about what you need and whether I can provide that.
 (Please note that I don’t edit any type of non-fiction, including memoir.)

-If either of us decides that we aren’t a good match, I’ll always endeavour to recommend some freelance colleagues who might better suit your needs.
+If either of us decides that we aren’t a good match, I’ll always endeavour to recommend some editing colleagues who might better suit your needs.

-For fixed-price services, I require full payment upfront before the project is scheduled to begin.
+For short-term services (such as BOOST), I require full payment upfront before the project is scheduled to begin.

-In the case of larger projects (such as full developmental edits), I am happy to discuss splitting the payment into instalments.
-All instalments must be paid before the project is complete and I reserve the right to withhold delivery of my edits until payment has been made in full.
+In the case of larger projects (such as VOYAGE and ACCELERATE), I am happy to discuss splitting the payment into instalments.
+All instalments must be paid before the project is complete and I reserve the right to withhold delivery of final edits until payment has been made in full.

-For bookings made more than a month in advance, I require a deposit equal to 10% of the project quote to hold your slot in my schedule.
+For bookings made more than a month in advance, I require a deposit of £250 or 10% of the project quote (whichever is the least) to hold your slot in my schedule.
 If the project goes ahead as planned, this will be taken off the invoice when full payment is due.
 If you cancel the project, the deposit will be retained as a cancellation fee.

 For more payment terms, please see my terms and conditions.